-Our success is highly dependent on our ability to successfully commercialize DSUVIA.
+Our success is highly dependent on our ability, or a potential partner's ability, to successfully commercialize DSUVIA.

-We have invested a significant portion of our efforts and financial resources to develop and gain regulatory approval for DSUVIA and expect to continue making significant investments to commercialize DSUVIA.
-We believe our success is highly dependent on, and a significant portion of the value of our company relates to, our ability to successfully commercialize DSUVIA in the United States.
+We have invested a significant portion of our efforts and financial resources to develop and gain regulatory approval for DSUVIA and expect to continue making significant investments, or agree with a potential commercial partner, to commercialize DSUVIA.
+We believe our success is highly dependent on, and a significant portion of the value of our company relates to, our ability, or a potential partners' ability, to successfully commercialize DSUVIA in the United States.
 The commercial success of DSUVIA depends heavily on numerous factors, including:

-- our ability to market, sell, and distribute DSUVIA; - our ability to maintain or grow DSUVIA commercial sales with a reduced salesforce; - · our ability to establish and maintain commercial manufacturing with third parties; - · acceptance by the medical community, including physicians, nurses, patients and pharmacy and therapeutics committees; - acceptance of pricing and placement on payers' formularies; - our ability to effectively compete with other medications for the treatment of moderate-to-severe acute pain in medically supervised settings, including IV-opioids and any subsequently approved products; - · effective management of, and compliance with, the DSUVIA Risk Evaluation and Mitigation Strategy, or REMS, program; - continued demonstration of an acceptable safety profile of DSUVIA; and - our ability to obtain, maintain, enforce, and defend our intellectual property rights and claims.
+- our ability to identify and secure potential strategic partnerships with a third party having sufficient commercial resources to maintain and potentially expand DSUVIA commercial sales; - our, or a potential partner's ability to market, sell, and distribute DSUVIA; - our, or a potential partner's ability to maintain or grow DSUVIA commercial sales with a reduced salesforce; - our, or a potential partner's ability to establish and maintain commercial manufacturing relationships with our third party service providers; - acceptance by the medical community, including physicians, nurses, patients and pharmacy and therapeutics committees; - acceptance of pricing and placement on payers' formularies; - our ability, or a potential partner's to effectively compete with other medications for the treatment of moderate-to-severe acute pain in medically supervised settings, including IV-opioids and any subsequently approved products; - effective management of, and compliance with, the DSUVIA Risk Evaluation and Mitigation Strategy, or REMS, program; - continued demonstration of an acceptable safety profile of DSUVIA; and - · our ability, or a potential partner's to obtain, maintain, enforce, and defend our intellectual property rights and claims.

-If we are unable to successfully commercialize DSUVIA, our business, financial condition, and results of operations will be materially harmed.
+If we, or a potential partner, are unable to successfully commercialize DSUVIA, our business, financial condition, and results of operations will be materially harmed.
 We believe that the uptake of DSUVIA will be maximized through a partner with a larger commercial infrastructure and, as such, we are in discussions with potential partners that can execute a more robust commercial plan to support DSUVIA sales expansion, while further reducing our operating costs.
 The ultimate structure of a potential transaction with a third party may take multiple forms and is not known at this time.